 The Timber Industry

 The demand for timber is also a major cause of Amazon’s decline.
-Considering the world’s leading source of lumber is the Amazon, this is a problem that has been going on for a long time.
-There is not enough enforcement of the laws that should have limited the timber industry especially that the operations are done in very remote regions.
+Considering the world’s leading source of lumber is the Amazon, this is a problem.
+And it has been going on for a long time.
+There is not enough enforcement of the laws that should have limited the timber industry.
+Operations are done in very remote regions.
 They are not easily detected.
 This could have been easily controlled if the timber companies adopt a more sustainable way to do it.

 But there is still hope.
 With the collective effort of everyone in the world, this destruction will end if we continue to pressure the government to implement the laws that will ultimately save the Amazon Rainforest.